I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/windot11/ns-windot11-_dot11_send_go_negotiation_response_parameters.md

 </tr>
 </table>

-`IntendedInterfaceAddress`

-The P2P interface address that is intended for the P2P group.

-`MinimumConfigTimeout`

-The configuration time-out required by the system  to change its mode of operation to a P2P Group Owner or a P2P Client.
-The miniport driver can set this with a larger value if necessary.

 `PeerDeviceAddress`

 The Peer-to-Peer (P2P) address of the Wi-Fi Direct (WFD) device that originated the GO negotiation request.

+`DialogToken`

+The dialog token received from the GO negotiation request packet.
+This dialog token must be included in  the GO negotiation response  packet.

 `RequestContext`

+`uSendTimeout`

+The maximum time, in milliseconds, allowed to send the GO negotiation response.
+If the time-out expires before the miniport has successfully transmitted the GO negotiation response, it should indicate the <a href="https://msdn.microsoft.com/library/windows/hardware/hh439776">NDIS_STATUS_DOT11_WFD_GO_NEGOTIATION_RESPONSE_SEND_COMPLETE</a> with a failure status.

 `Status`

 The status information to include in the GO  negotiation response.

-`uIEsLength`

-The length, in bytes, of the array of IEs provided at <b>uIEsOffset</b>.
+`GroupOwnerIntent`

+The value for GO intent.
+This should be included in the Group Owner Intent attribute of the GO negotiation request.

+`MinimumConfigTimeout`

+The configuration time-out required by the system  to change its mode of operation to a P2P Group Owner or a P2P Client.
+The miniport driver can set this with a larger value if necessary.

+`IntendedInterfaceAddress`

+The P2P interface address that is intended for the P2P group.

+`GroupCapability`

+The capability values that are included in the Group Capability bitmask of the P2P Capability Information Element (IE) in  the GO negotiation response.

+`GroupID`

+The group identifier to include in the Group ID attribute of the GO negotiation response.

+`bUseGroupID`

+If TRUE, the value in <b>GroupID</b> should be included in the GO negotiation response.

 `uIEsOffset`

 The offset, in bytes,  of the array of additional IEs that the Wi-Fi Direct (WFD) port must add to the GO negotiation response packet.
 This offset is from the start of the buffer that contains this structure.

-`uSendTimeout`

-The maximum time, in milliseconds, allowed to send the GO negotiation response.
-If the time-out expires before the miniport has successfully transmitted the GO negotiation response, it should indicate the <a href="https://msdn.microsoft.com/library/windows/hardware/hh439776">NDIS_STATUS_DOT11_WFD_GO_NEGOTIATION_RESPONSE_SEND_COMPLETE</a> with a failure status.
+`uIEsLength`

+The length, in bytes, of the array of IEs provided at <b>uIEsOffset</b>.

 ## Requirements